-Season series: This is the second meeting of five between the Flames and Canucks this season.
+Season series: This is the second of five meetings between the Flames and Canucks this season.
 The Northwest Division rivals split their six-game series last season.
 The Canucks beat the Flames 3-2 in a shootout when they faced each other on Jan.
 23 at Rogers Arena.

 Big story: Despite injuries to several key players, the Flames hope to prevent the Canucks from picking up their fifth straight win.
 The Flames will play without longtime starting goaltender Miikka Kiprusoff and center Mikael Backlund, both of whom are on the injured list.
 They have called up the Abbotsford Heat's leading scorer, Ben Street, to help fill in for Backlund's absence.

 Flames: Hitting the road was just what the Flames needed to snap out of their early-season funk.
 After opening 1-3-2 while playing five of six games at home, the Flames won at Detroit and Columbus this week.
 They beat the Blue Jackets 4-3 in overtime on Thursday as Alex Tanguay scored 64 seconds into overtime.
 With Kiprusoff sidelined, backup goaltender Leland Irving made 26 saves for the win.